-We plot the cross-sectional proportion of breakthrough innovations to total innovations for the changeover firms in Figure 2c.
-In line with theoretical models (see Spiegel and Tookes 2008), we find a spike of breakthrough innovations in the year prior to the IPO and a gradual decrease following the IPO.
+We plot the cross-sectional proportion of breakthrough innovations to total innovations for the changeover firms in Figure 2, Panel C. In line with theoretical models (see Spiegel and Tookes 2008), we find a spike of breakthrough innovations in the year before the IPO and a gradual decrease following the IPO.
 We present a formal test of Equation 3 in Table 3.
-The overall model is significant (F(32) = 8.56, p < 0.01) and, consistent with H3, going public decreases the number of breakthrough innovations ( $\beta_1 = -0.0360$ , p < 0.05).
+The overall model is significant (F(32) = 8.56, p <.01), and consistent with H3, going public decreases the number of breakthrough innovations ( $\beta_1 = -.0360, p < .05$ ).
 Unreported robustness checks show that the number of incremental innovations (defined as firm total innovations minus breakthrough innovations in a given year) increases after going public.
 That is, while introducing an overall larger number of innovations, firms introduce more incremental innovations and fewer breakthrough innovations.